 Garden Trials: How Plants are Evaluated

-Every two weeks, every cultivar is evaluated by Brandon Coker for "horticultural" performance.
+Every two weeks, every cultivar is evaluated for "horticultural" performance.
 The performance ratings are based on number of flowers, leaf color, uniformity of habit and flower, resistance to insects and diseases and overall appearance.
 This allows us to follow the performance of each cultivar through "good times and bad."
 The data are combined into a single performance rating, based on a scale of 1-5, with 5 being exceptional, 1 being almost dead.
 The ratings are then used to generate a graph of performance over time, and are updated at every evaluation date.
 This allows a real time viewing of performance and more importantly, an in-depth understanding of how a plant performed from spring to fall.
 Most cultivars will be accompanied by a photo.
 These graphs can be found under annuals.